 All the time you are creating more squared off edges, and flattening it as you go – so you should end up with something like this:-

-I have included it as you may prefer doing it this way, and I want anything you organise to be organised how you find it easier – as that’s the whole point!
+I’ve included it as you may prefer doing it this way, and I want anything you organise to be organised how you find it easier – as that’s the whole point!

 Now, you may be asking why bother with this, as it takes more time than just rolling it up or folding as best you can…

-It works well for me, and I really hope it does the same for you too.
+This method works well for me, and I really hope it does the same for you too.